Mental Health Facilities Wheaton, IL

 Evangelical Child And Family Agency

 Evangelical Child And Family Agency is a mental health facility in Wheaton, IL, located at 1530 North Main Street, in the 60187 zip code.
 Evangelical Child And Family Agency provides outpatient treatment.
-Evangelical Child And Family Agency provides activity therapy, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Some other services available at Evangelical Child And Family Agency include psychosocial rehabilitation services, case management and family psychoeducation.
+Evangelical Child And Family Agency provides couples/family therapy, activity therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Some other services available at Evangelical Child And Family Agency include family psychoeducation, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn More